suzannepk/mpi_parallel/README.md

    `vec_add<job_number>.out`

-   Use `less vec_add<job_number>.out' to see the content of the files and the execution time of program.
+   Use `less vec_add<job_number>.out` to see the content of the files and the execution time of program.

-5. Record the results and note at what processor count the speedup levels off.
+5. Record the number of processors and the execution time for each run and note at what processor count the speedup levels off.

 ---